Saturday, 27 December 2025

 a walking Wuhan lab of viral sin,

-which waits to blight all newborn.
+waiting to blight all newborn.

 Goddess of the Woods!